andrew-busbee/planning-poker/README.md

 - x86_64 (Intel/AMD servers, PCs, cloud instances)
 - ARM64 (Apple Silicon, Raspberry Pi 4/5, ARM servers)

 The easiest way to deploy the application is with Docker or Docker Compose.
-The [sample docker-compose.yml](https://github.com/andrew-busbee/planning-poker/blob/main/docker-compose.yml) file also has an optional healthcheck as well:
+The [sample docker-compose.yml](https://github.com/andrew-busbee/planning-poker/blob/main/docker-compose.yml) file also has an optional healthcheck.

 ### Docker
 1. Create a folder to store your data.
 Replace /path/to/data with your folder path.